Awesome double date ideas for teens to hang out in groups and date at the same time. These are cheap and fun!

 #3: Host a Straw Building Competition

-Pair off into teams (either with your own partner, or with someone else’s), and get to work building the tallest straw tower you possibly can.
+Pair each teen couple off into teams (either with their own partner, or with someone else’s), and get to work building the tallest straw tower they possibly can.

 The couple with the highest tower, wins!
 Set a timer to keep things interesting.

 Here’s a big box of unwrapped straws to get you started.

 #4: Set Up a Game of Pudding Pictionary

 Ever heard of Pudding Pictionary?
 It’s pretty awesome…and definitely memorable for a group of teens (or even a teen couple).

 Each person chooses a card (these are free to print), and then uses homemade or instant pudding on a table, cardboard, plate, etc. to draw the word on that card.
 Then, their team has to guess what it is.

 #5: Do a Round of Blindfold Portrait Painting

 Make each boyfriend and girlfriend a team.
 Gather up all those craft supplies you’ve got lying around or head to your local craft store for some canvases, paint, and paint brushes.
 Blindfold each person, and have them create a portrait of their partner!